lab1092/blender-manual_ja/manual/preferences/input.rst

    :figwidth: 307px

-Once you've configured your mouse and keyboard :guilabel:`Presets`, you can make this the default configuration by:
+Once you've configured your mouse and keyboard *Presets*, you can make this the default configuration by:

-- Opening the :guilabel:`User Preferences Input` editor and select your presets from the preset list or,
+- Opening the *User Preferences Input* editor and select your presets from the preset list or,
 - Selecting your preset configuration from the splash screen.
-- Saving your configuration using the :guilabel:`Save As Default` option from a :guilabel:`User Preferences` window or by pressing :kbd:`ctrl-u`.
+- Saving your configuration using the *Save As Default* option from a *User Preferences* window or by pressing :kbd:`Ctrl-U`.

 Export/Import key configuration